ricardojoserf/ricardojoserf.github.io/_posts/2021-9-7-sspr-abuse-in-azure.md

 ---
 layout: post
-title: Abusing SSPR in Azure to get a Domain Admin
+title: Abusing SSPR in Azure to get Domain Admins
 excerpt_separator: <!--more-->
 ---

-In this post I will explain a simplified scenario in which we could abuse the SSPR functionality in Azure in a Red Team assessment.
+In this post I will explain a simplified scenario in which we could abuse the SSPR functionality of Azure in a Red Team assessment.

 <!--more-->